 Notice of Student Rights with Respect to Education Records (FERPA)

-The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
-They are:
+The Family Educational Rights and Privacy Act (FERPA) affords you certain rights with respect to your education records.
+These rights include:

-- The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+The right to consent to disclosures of personally identifiable information contained in your education records, except to the extent that FERPA authorizes disclosure without consent.